ebaauw/ph.sh/README.md

 `ph_nupnp_deconz`| Query the dresden elektronik portal for registered deCONZ bridges. <br>The formatted response is written to the standard output.
 `ph_description` | Retrieve the bridge device description in XML.
 `ph_config` | Retrieve the bridge configuration using an unauthorised request. <br>The formatted response is written to the standard output.
+`ph_lightlist` | Create or update a `lightlist` resourcelink for homebridge-hue, containing all `/lights` resources.
+This will cause homebridge-hue to delay startup of homebridge, until deCONZ has discovered all lights, and exposed the corresponding resources over the API.
+Set `ph_verbose=true` for a message which resourcelink has been created or updated.
 `ph_light_values` _light_ | Discover range of values for `ct` and `xy` supported by _light_. <br>Note that this might take several minutes.
 Set `ph_verbose=true` to see progress messages on standard error. <br>The formatted response is written to the standard output.

 These commands depend on `curl`, to send HTTP requests to the bridge, and on `json`, to format the bridge responses into human readable or machine readable output.
 A `bash` implementation of `json` is provided by `json.sh`.
 See `json -h` for its usage.